-- The Parent Portal this is an online facility for parents to check their child's academic progress. - The Whānau Teacher or Whānau Leaders can help with attendance matters and the overall needs of your child, including course or subject concerns.
-These people will usually be your first contact. - The subject teachers will be able to help with problems in their particular subject area.
-The Curriculum Leaders will be able to help with direction and focus in the academic areas.
+- The Parent Portal this is an online facility for parents to check their child's academic progress. - Whānau Teacher or Whānau Leaders can help with attendance matters and the overall needs of your child, including course or subject concerns.
+These people will usually be your first contact. - Subject teachers will be able to help with problems in their particular subject area.
+Faculty Leaders will be able to help with direction and focus in the academic areas.

-- The Counsellor and Careers staff can help with many family or school problems and give specialised help with career, course and transition decisions. - The Principal and Deputy Principals are responsible for the overall running of the college.
+- The Counsellor and Careers staff can help with many whānau or school problems and give specialised help with career, course and transition decisions. - The Principal and Deputy Principals are responsible for the overall running of the College.
 All these people may be contacted through the College reception.